skonagaya/CasualStonePC/README.md

 - Windows 10

 ## Troubleshooting
 Casual Stone uses the card game application's log files.
 If the application cannot locate the log file, notifications will fail.
-The application expects the logs to be found at `/Applications/Hearthstone/Logs/Power.log`
+Make sure that logging is enabled on your Hearthstone Client.
+Casual Stone will automatically enable logging when the application is run.
+Review the these [instructions](https://github.com/jleclanche/fireplace/wiki/How-to-enable-logging) to make sure logging is enabled.

 ## Contact
 Suggestions, issues, and comments can be submitted to swkonagaya@gmail.com